tapjs/tapjs/docs/cli/index.md

   --coverage-report=<type>    Output coverage information using the
                               specified istanbul/nyc reporter type.

-                              Default is 'text' when running on the command line, or 'text-lcov' when piping
+                              Default is 'text' when running on the command line, or 'text-lcov' when piping to coveralls.
-                              to coveralls.
+                              This can be specified multiple times to select more than one reporter.

                               If 'html' is used, then the report will be opened in a web browser after running.

+                              If 'nyc-default' is used, then nyc will be deferred to and choose it's own reporters.

                               This can be run on its own at any time after a test run that included coverage.